kave-me/kave-me.github.io/posts/Why-sometimes-height-100-percent-doesnt-work.md

 It happened a few time for me, at that point of time I didn't know by default the values of `heigth` is `auto` by default, which in most cases means stretch to fit the content, by the way if you are using a **percent** unit take a look at the parent element.

-a shorthand solution for some small projects of mine is to do the following at the top of your CSS.
+A shorthand solution for some small projects of mine is to do the following at the top of your CSS.
 ```css
 html,
 body {